 Hanged to death, Sonaullah Zargar left behind his wife and four little children.
 His widow Saleema is a sallow woman.
-She squelches her way in poverty.
-She owns a two room hut, one kanal of land and a cow which is not sufficient for her survival.
+She squelches her way into poverty.
+She owns a two-room hut, one kanal of land and a cow which is not sufficient for her survival.
 “My husband left nothing for us,” she sighs.
-As is the classic routine in these cases, Saleema went from office to office to get help but met with disappointment.
+As is the classic routine in these cases, Saleema went from office to office to get help but was met with disappointment.

-The only contribution that Sonaullah’s murder led to was a massive campaign that forests department launched in the area and is claimed successful.
-There are vigilantes and volunteers in villages keen to prevent the smuggling.
+The only contribution that Sonaullah’s murder led to was a massive campaign that the forests department launched in the area and is claimed successfully.
+There are vigilantes and volunteers in villages keen to prevent smuggling.
 In Khag, for instance, a village that was totally relying on smuggling has given up.